nvkelso/carto-css-map-styling/README.md

         ?? in Carto and Cascadenik.

         * { ... } in GeoServer

+        Combining filters:

+        Combination is done in the usual CSS way.
+A rule with two filters separated by a comma affects any features that match either filter, while a rule with two filters separated by only whitespace affects only features that match both filters.
+Here’s an example using a basic attribute filter (described below):

+        /* Matches places where the lake is flooding */ [rainfall>12] [lakes>1] {
+            fill: black;
+        }

+        /* Matches wet places */
+        [rainfall>12], [lakes>1] {
+            fill: blue;
+        }

 1. ~~**display:none** - like `!important`, but for not showing stuff, regardless of other rules.~~
 1. ~~**DataSourcesConfig** an XML tag similar to the Stylesheet tag that allows you to externalize elements in an easy to manage format.
 [More info »](https://github.com/mapnik/Cascadenik/wiki/Managing-Data-Sources)~~